mriveralee/velocity-painting/README.md

+This is a python port from Mark Wheadon's Velocity Painting project.
+Original readme below.

 # Velocity Painting

 I'd love this to evolve into something cool.
 All I ask is that you use the term _Velocity Painting_, tag things with _#VelocityPainting_, and ack that I, Mark Wheadon, started this bizarre journey with the idea, the name, and some functional though fragile code ;-) See the licence at the bottom of this document.